rhinocerose/eurorack-O_C-Phazerville/docs/_apps/Scale-Editor.md

 ---
 # Scale Editor

 *Scale Editor* is a standalone application for editing and managing user-defined microtonal scales, and importing scales from the internal scale library, or via system exclusive.
-A web-based Scala-to-Hemisphere Suite converter [~~is available~~](http://www.beigemaze.com/scala), which can generate system exclusive files from Scala documents.
+(A web-based Scala-to-Hemisphere Suite converter was previously available...)
 [Video demo](https://www.youtube.com/watch?v=UKX79rkSdIQ)

 ### I/O